nearst/laconia/packages/laconia-invoke/README.md

 Here are the user experience improvements that laconia-invoke does for you:

-* Automatically stringifying JSON request and response payload
+* Automatically stringifying JSON request payload and parsing JSON response payload
 * Throwing an error when FunctionError is returned instead of failing silently
 * Augmenting stacktrace in the FunctionError thrown based on the stacktrace returned by Lambda invocation
 * Set the FunctionError object's name and message thrown based on the error returned by Lambda invocation